 When students are placed with a preceptor, they are also supervised by a licensed dentist (full-, part-time, or volunteer faculty member).
 Students fill out treatment logs and answer questions on their remote site clinical experience.

-See student bulletin for course descriptions.
+See student catalog for course descriptions.

 Contact Dr. Brian Lange for more information on rotations.